 - Speech and language service

-Members of the LSA team have attended various courses on mental health, autism, attachment, speech and language and resilience.
+Members of the Learning Support Assistant (LSA) team have attended various courses on mental health, autism, attachment, speech and language and resilience.
 Within the team of teachers, we have also commenced the Autism Awareness Award, anxiety through the autism lens, various one day courses on specific learning difficulties and positive handling.

 How have students with SEND been included in activities outside the classroom including school trips?